Goats

 feet placed

-on the rail to stand upright,
+on the rail, they stand upright,

 sniff